microbiome/OMA/14_alpha_diversity.md

 between different sample type groups.
 Individual data points are visualized by plotting them as points with `geom_jitter`.

-`geom_signif` is used to test, if these differences are statistically significant.
+`geom_signif` is used to test whether these differences are statistically significant.
 It adds p-values to plot.